MiSTer-devel/PSX_MiSTer/README.md

 You can also place a cd_bios.rom in the same directory as the CD or 1 directory above, to have it uses together with that CD.
 This can be used for games that depend on a special BIOS beyond usual US,EU,JP.

+If you get a black screen with "ED" overlay in upper left corner, either your BIOS files are corrupt or missing or you have no SDRAM module installed.

 ## Region

 Region settings (e.g. Clock, BIOS, CD check) are selected automatically when loading a CD.
 You can force a different Region in OSD.